University Catalog

 LARC 4351.
 ADVANCED COMPUTER AIDED DESIGN.
 3 Hours.

 Focus is on a methodology for designing and illustrating with computer graphics that is very compatible with the design and production workflow of most landscape architecture offices.
 All work is done in an AutoCAD environment using AutoCAD for modeling and Lumion for rendering still images, interactive panoramas, and both viewpoint and key-frame animations.
 Photoshop is used for the creation of texture maps, image manipulation and photo-montage.
 Emphasis is on working intuitively and creatively.
-Prerequisite: ARCH 3343 or INTD 3343; 3.0 or higher GPA and department consent.
+Prerequisite: "C" or better in LARC 4350, ARCH 3343, INTD 2343, or approved equivalent.
+Students must have a minimum cumulative GPA of 2.8 and a minimum major course(s) GPA of 2.8.
+Department consent.

 LARC 4391.
 CONFERENCE COURSE IN LANDSCAPE ARCHITECTURE.
 3 Hours.

 Independent study guided by an instructor on a regular basis.
-May be repeated for credit.
-Prerequisite: Permission of the instructor and the Landscape Architecture Program Director.
+Prerequisite: Students must have a minimum cumulative GPA of 2.8 and a minimum major course(s) GPA of 2.8.
+May be repeated for credit, may not exceed six credits.
+Permission of the instructor and the Landscape Architecture Program Director.

 LARC 4395.
 SELECTED TOPICS IN LANDSCAPE ARCHITECTURE.
 3 Hours.

-Studio and lecture courses to explore and present selected topics in landscape architecture and design.
+Courses to explore and present selected topics in landscape architecture and design.
 May be repeated for credit as topics change.
-Prerequisite: Permission of the Landscape Architecture Program Director.
+Prerequisite: Department consent.

 LARC 4695.
 CONFERENCE COURSE IN LANDSCAPE ARCHITECTURE.
 6 Hours.